 The motherboard is the large board in the upper chassis interconnecting the audio processor, stereo generator, RF exciter, and metering boards.
-The motherboard provides the interconnections for these boards, eliminating the need for a wiring harness, and provides input/output filtering.
+The motherboard eliminates the need for a wiring harness, and provides input/output filtering, test points, and modular customization.